Para ver esta información en español, haga aquí.

 Urban Renewal Advisory Board (URAB)

-URAB was appointed as a citizen advisory committee to provide recommendations to the Bend Urban Renewal Agency on the development of an Urban Renewal Feasibility Study for the central area of Bend to accomplish the goals and policies outlined in the Bend Comprehensive Plan.
+URAB was appointed as a citizen advisory committee to provide recommendations to the Bend Urban Renewal Agency on the development of an Urban Renewal Feasibility Study for the area to accomplish the goals and policies outlined in the Bend Comprehensive Plan.

-This project is being coordinated with the Bend Transportation System Plan (TSP).
+This project is coordinated with the Bend Transportation System Plan (TSP).

 Get Involved in the Core Area Project!